 Elia's mother, who was good friends with Lady Joanna Lannister, then brought Oberyn and Elia to Casterly Rock with the idea of marrying one or both of them to Lady Joanna's twin children, Cersei and Jaime.
 Unfortunately, during the Martells' journey, Joanna died giving birth to Tyrion Lannister, and when the Martells arrived Lord Tywin Lannister was unreceptive to the proposal.
 He told them that Cersei was meant for Crown Prince Rhaegar Targaryen.
 Then, when Elia's mother asked for Jaime, Tywin instead offered her Tyrion, which the Martells took as an insult.

 Elia's mother was able to arrange her marriage to the crown prince, Rhaegar Targaryen.
 Rhaegar and Elia had two children, Rhaenys and Aegon.
 Their marriage—though not romantic—seemed happy, although Elia's health, which had always been problematic, remained fragile.

 Jon Connington once stated that Elia was bedridden for half a year after giving birth to Rhaenys and nearly died giving birth to Aegon, after which the maesters told Rhaegar she would be unable to have any more children.

 During the war Elia's husband Rhaegar was killed by Lord Robert Baratheon at the Battle of the Trident.
-Rhaegar's father, Mad King Aerys, due to his paranoia, believed that Elia's uncle, Prince Lewyn, must have betrayed Rhaegar on the Trident, so Aerys kept Elia and both of her children in King's Landing as hostages against possible Dornish betrayal.
+Rhaegar's father, the Mad King Aerys II, due to his paranoia, believed that Elia's uncle, Prince Lewyn, must have betrayed Rhaegar on the Trident, so Aerys kept Elia and both of her children in King's Landing as hostages against possible Dornish betrayal.

 Results of the murder